leangjia/blender_docs/manual/render/cameras.rst

          .. seealso::

             To build a proxy, the :ref:`Movie Clip Editor Proxy settings <clip-editor-proxy>` have to be used.
-            Otherwise the proxy settings have no effect here.
+            Otherwise the proxy settings here have no effect.

 Alpha
    Controls the transparency of the background image.